waterborne Pathogens

 - Protozoa: Cryptosporidium, Giardia lamblia

-These pathogens often originate from human or animal fecal contamination and require sensitive detection techniques due to their low infectious dose.
+These pathogens typically stem from fecal contamination from humans or animals and necessitate precise detection methods due to their minimal infectious doses.

 Why Microbial Contamination Matters ?

-- High Infectivity: Some organisms, like Norovirus or Cryptosporidium, can cause infection from just a few viral particles or cysts.
+- High Infectiousness: Organisms such as Norovirus and Cryptosporidium can lead to illness from just a small number of viral particles or cysts.

 🩺 Health Impacts of Contaminated Water